sagarkrsd/Docusaurus/README.md

 ### [Code of Conduct](https://code.facebook.com/codeofconduct)

-Facebook has adopted a Code of Conduct that we expect project participants to adhere to.
+Facebook has adopted a Code of Conduct that we expect all the project participants to adhere to.
 Please read [the full text](https://code.facebook.com/codeofconduct) so that you can understand what actions will and will not be tolerated.

 ### Contributing Guide